Monday, 29 December 2025

 • NTFS: This is the default file system for Windows PCs and supports extremely large files and partitions.
 While Android cannot natively write to NTFS, some devices can read NTFS drives, and third-party apps can enable full NTFS access.
 NTFS is best used when you primarily work with Windows computers and need to transfer very large files.

 In summary, for the broadest compatibility across Android, Windows, macOS, and Linux, FAT32 or exFAT is recommended.
 Use NTFS only when you need Windows-specific features or are transferring very large files.
+Also Read: How to Convert an Old Laptop Hard Drive into an External USB Drive: DIY Guide

 How to Format a Corrupt USB Drive On Android